-15 Set My video presentation of Dee Dee Bridgewater’s last album is released via Sony / OKEH RECORDS
+15 Set My video presentation of Dee Dee Bridgewater’s new album is released via Sony / OKEH RECORDS

 Triple Grammy Winner.
 TONY Winner.
 UN Goodwill Ambassador.